 01. Overview

-TCSS (Tropical Cyclone Severity System) is a full-stack meteorological platform designed to visualize the impact of hurricane-related hazards.
-It aggregates complex atmospheric data into a unified, interactive dashboard for real-time and historical analysis.
+TCSS (Tropical Cyclone Severity Scale) is a full-stack meteorological platform engineered to visualize the multi-hazard impact of tropical cyclones.
+I developed the software implementation of the severity scale originally established by Bloemendal et al., transforming their research framework into an interactive, data-driven dashboard for real-time and historical storm analysis.

 02. Engineering & ETL Pipeline